Caff1982/Discogs-Cover-Search/README.md

 `python main.py`

 The application will start by prompting you for the path to the csv file.
-It will then search the column headers for search parameters and confirm this.
+It will then search the column headers for search parameters.
 You can then add more parameters or remove them before searching.

-Before using the application I would recommend parsing the input csv file for better searching.
-It may be worth reviewing the Discogs database to make sure the data fits their search criteria.
+Before using the application I would recommend that the columns in your csv file conform to Discogs API search requirements.
+'Format' inparticular was often not well defined in the csv files I have used, I ended up parsing the files before running the search.
+In the future in may add parsing to the parameter dictionary to help with this.

+# Contributing

+Any issues and Pull Requests are welcome :)

+If you like this project please star it on GitHub and feel free to share with anyone you think may benefit from this.